epochml/bylaws/title-1/chapter-1.md

     1. Extensions may be granted by a supermajority vote of the Board.

-8. Shadows shall be appointed by the Board officer with the advice and consent of the full Board and the Officer's division.
+8. Shadow board members shall be selected by the respective Board officer and certified by a vote of the Board, as well as the Officer's division.
     The Shadow CEO shall be chosen by the current CEO and be certified by a vote of all active Epoch student members.
 A Shadow must be a Sophomore or Junior when they are instated.

 9. If a officer of the Board leaves Epoch (or graduates from IMSA),